Raindrops in front of fire look wrong

 Happens with both OpenGL and DirectX

-#3 Updated by Jannik Heller about 2 years ago
+#3 Updated by Jannik Heller over 2 years ago

 The transparency sorting done by Ogre AFAIK uses the scene node position (so basically the root node of each NIF file).
 This is pretty inaccurate, sorting by the center of the bounding box might give better results, which we could also fix by attaching each mesh in a NIF to its own scene node, located in the center of its bounding box.
 Still, that would be a lot of effort and possible reduced performance for little gain.